Concepts

 If the result is negative (losses exceed gains), you have an unused capital loss to carry forward.

-Step 2: Apply the CGT Discount (if Applicable)#
+Step 2: Apply the CGT Discount (for gains under the current rules)#

 Example: